 Kicking your cocaine dependency is no easy task, as this highly-addictive drug drives people to want to use again and again.
 Because cocaine leaves the body relatively quickly, a sudden decision to quit will bring on strong detox symptoms, like intense cravings, major anxiety, and insomnia.

 When you decide to quit, you can expect your body to detox for about one to three weeks.
 But depending on the user, post-acute withdrawal symptoms can last for several months or even up to a year.
-For this reason, it’s best to seek refuge at a long-term drug treatment facility like Blueprints for Recovery.
+For this reason, it’s best to seek refuge at a long-term drug treatment facility like The PAC Program.

 In our close-knit community that only serves 24 clients at a time, you can finally escape your addiction in an environment that allows you to do so.
-You deserve individualized care to help you overcome your deepest struggles, and the compassionate team at Blueprints for Recovery offers a solid support system to help guide you through each step of the 12-step program.
+You deserve individualized care to help you overcome your deepest struggles, and the compassionate team at The PAC Program offers a solid support system to help guide you through each step of the 12-step program.

 While we utilize traditional therapies like individual, group and family counseling, what makes us unique is our adventure program that helps to stimulate teamwork and trust—essential elements in achieving long-term recovery.
 Through activities like hiking, surfing, camping, kayaking and rock climbing, we make it our mission to teach you ways to have fun in sobriety.

 Breaking cocaine addiction is hard work, but we want you to know that you aren’t in it alone.
 Our trained staff and nurses are here to help you regain your life, health, relationships, and self-worth.
-Blueprints for Recovery proudly serve patients in Prescott, Phoenix, Tucson, Mesa, Scottsdale and all of Arizona.
+The PAC Program proudly serve patients in Prescott, Phoenix, Tucson, Mesa, Scottsdale and all of Arizona.

 If you or a loved one needs help, please call us at